Ipke Wachsmuth

-Wachsmuth is known for connecting classical symbolic technologies of knowledge representation with elements of dynamic gestures and facial expressions.
+Wachsmuth is known for connecting classical symbolic techniques of knowledge representation with elements of dynamic gestures and facial expressions.
 This is especially exemplified by the development of the embodied agent Max.
 Since the 1990s Wachsmuth has also been a driving force behind the Interdisciplinary College, an annual spring school in the fields of neurobiology, neural computation, cognitive science, artificial intelligence, robotics and philosophy.